Updated October 22nd, 2022

 See the following card brand guidelines for detailed information, requirements, and recommendations:

-The changes described in this document are currently in development for First Data/Fiserv Processing platforms.
-Additional details will be available once development completes.
+The changes described in this document are currently in development.
+This document will be updated as development completes.

 Understanding Refund Authorizations